vhstack/nvimpp/README.en.md

   <a href="README.md"><img src="https://flagcdn.com/16x12/de.png" alt="Deutsch" title="Zur deutschen Version wechseln" /></a>  <a href="README.en.md"><img src="https://flagcdn.com/16x12/gb.png" alt="English" title="Switch to English" /></a>
 </p>

-# NeoVim C/C++ Development Setup
+# Neovim C/C++ Development Setup

-This repository contains an optimized NeoVim configuration for C/C++ development with powerful plugins for auto-completion, syntax highlighting, Git integration, and more.
+This repository contains an optimized Neovim configuration for C/C++ development with powerful plugins for auto-completion, syntax highlighting, Git integration, and more.
 The setup is intentionally lightweight — fast to start, focused on essentials, and easy to customize to suit your needs.

-Together with my other projects **[vhstack/tmuxpp](https://github.com/vhstack/tmuxpp)** and **[vhstack/termpp](https://github.com/vhstack/termpp)** , it forms a perfectly tuned working environment that provides seamless and efficient use of the Terminal, Tmux, and NeoVim.
+Together with my other projects **[vhstack/tmuxpp](https://github.com/vhstack/tmuxpp)** and **[vhstack/termpp](https://github.com/vhstack/termpp)** , it forms a perfectly tuned working environment that provides seamless and efficient use of the Terminal, Tmux, and Neovim.

 ![Screenshot](assets/screenshot01.png)